Choosing the best hostels in Melbourne is not easy!

 The Nomads chain of hostels is among the best in the world.
 Nomads Melbourne is no exception to this.
 Not only are the prices cheap, but the facilities are fantastic as well!

 You have a huge kitchen, rooftop terrace and even a cinema room!
-The hostel also a travel agents near the reception should you wish to book a tour in and around Melbourne!
+The hostel also has a travel agent near the reception should you wish to book a tour in and around Melbourne!

 There is a range of rooms from mixed dorms to private rooms, all of which are comfortable and spacious.
-If you want high quality, cheap accommodation in Melbourne, Space Hotel is a great choice!
+It’s definitely one of the top hostels in Melbourne!

 The Nunnery is a quirky hostel.
-It’s located outside of the city centre in Melbourne.
+It’s located outside of the city centre of Melbourne.
 But, if you don’t want to stay in the heart of the city, it represents a good option.